Badatos/SWITCHwayf/README.md

    'WAYF.php' to avoid setting the PHP handler explicitly on this file.

-6. When using the embedded WAYF feature it might be necessary to add a line to the Apache configuration like below in order to prevent certain web browsers from not displaying the Embedded WAYF or parts of it:

-        Header set P3P "CP=\"NOI CUR DEVa OUR IND COM NAV PRE\""

-   For that to work, the Apache header extension must also be enabled with a command like (for Debian):

-        a2enmod headers
-        /etc/init.d/apache2 reload

-   See http://www.w3.org/P3P/ for more details on P3P.

-7. Test access by calling the WAYF with a URL like:
+6. Test access by calling the WAYF with a URL like:

    https://your.host.com/#SOME_PATH#/WAYF